Dan Nistor: Return to Pandurii Târgu Jiu

 On 22 January 2014, Nistor was sent on loan to his former team Pandurii Târgu Jiu for a period of five months, which was later extended for the 2014–15 season.
 In the summer of 2015, after being released by Evian, he again joined the Alb-albaștrii as a free agent.

 Dinamo București

 On 31 August 2016, Nistor agreed to a two-year deal with fellow league club Dinamo București.
 He won his first career trophy on 20 May 2017, after "the Red Dogs" came victorious 2–0 in the Cupa Ligii final against ACS Poli Timișoara.

 CFR Cluj

-On 10 July 2017, Nistor moved to CFR Cluj in a swap deal which took Filipe Nascimento in the opposite direction.
-Under the management of Dan Petrescu, he played 18 games across all competitions without scoring.
-In January 2018, he publicly expressed his dissatisfaction with Petrescu's communication skills and his recent lack of playing time.
+On 10 July 2017, Nistor joined CFR Cluj in a swap deal that sent Filipe Nascimento to Dinamo București.
+Under manager Dan Petrescu, he made 18 appearances across all competitions without scoring.
+In January 2018, Nistor publicly expressed dissatisfaction with his lack of playing time and Petrescu's communication.